mpenning/go_cli_example/README.md

    --help, -h                  show help
 ```

+## Changing dependency versions

+If you want to change versions of the dependencies, the best way to do so is when they are installed via the `Makefile`.

 ## Building from source

 On linux, use `make all`, it should do the rest (including building static / dynamically linked libraries)